Fasting Tips That Can Keep You Healthy and Hydrated

 During suhoor and iftar, make sure to drink plenty of water and other fluids to stay hydrated throughout the day.
 Moreover, try drinking fluid several times throughout the night, even if you aren’t feeling too thirsty.
 But, be careful and don’t drink too much at one time because it can have adverse effects on your body.
 Avoid sugary and caffeinated drinks as they can dehydrate you.

 Eat a variety of foods during the suhoor/sehri and iftar.
 Choose foods that are high in fiber, complex carbohydrates, and protein, as these will provide you with sustained energy throughout the day.
-Whole grains, vegetables, fruits, and lean protein, are some of the best foods that you can include in your meal at sehri/suhoor or iftar.
+Whole grains, vegetables, fruits, nuts and seeds, and lean protein are some of the best foods that you can include in your meal at sehri/suhoor or iftar.
 Avoid fatty and sugary foods, as they can cause a crash in energy levels.

 Get enough sleep